motion/orbit/notes/next-nate.md

   - [ ] Especially things like:
     - [ ] During sync I think its saving bits often and causing lots of updates

-- [ ] Build to production
-  - [ ] !!! we can't do this right now for electron 8 though without some trouble, so no rounded windows..?
-  - [ ] Get build to prod working
-  - [ ] + get build to prod with full flow of app editing working

 - [ ] Last Features to tie it all together?
   1. "Move Data" modal, see block below
   2. See DataDog, could pull some auto-dashboard example apps

 - [ ] Demo apps that would be compelling:
-  - [ ] StackOverflow Clone
   - [ ] Some sort of easy drag/drop in/out type thing
   - [ ] Some sort of data browsing/plugin app:
     - [ ] Database browser could be useful
     - [ ] GraphQL usage would be helpful

+- [ ] Build to production
+  - [ ] !!! we can't do this right now for electron 8 though without some trouble, so no rounded windows..?
+  - [ ] Get build to prod working
+  - [ ] + get build to prod with full flow of app editing working

 ----------